 If you are seeking a rewarding career and want additional information on the application and / or hiring process, tips on how to prepare for the test, or have general questions regarding your new job as a Pierce County Sheriff’s deputy please contact our Recruiting Unit at [email protected].

-Applications and Testings are offered online through the National Testing Network.
+Applications and testing are offered online through Public Safety Testing.
 Select one of the four options below to get started.

-The Pierce County Sheriff’s Department prides itself on upholding our Core Values: Courage, Compassion, Integrity, Respect and Responsibility.
-Pierce County Sheriff’s deputies are dedicated to maintaining the highest standards of professionalism to serve citizens and help make Pierce County one of the best places to live and work in the beautiful Great Northwest.
+The Pierce County Sheriff’s Department prides itself on upholding our core values: courage, compassion, integrity, respect and responsibility.
+Pierce County Sheriff’s deputies are dedicated to maintaining the highest standards of professionalism to serve citizens and help make Pierce County one of the best places to live and work in the beautiful Pacific Northwest.

-As the second largest sheriff’s department in Washington State, the Pierce County Sheriff’s Department has 312 patrol deputies who serve a rural and urban landscape covering 1,806 square miles.
-Additionally, 281 corrections deputies maintain the safety of the community by supervising approximately 1100 inmates in two facilities as well as providing for the movement between the Pierce County Corrections Detention Center and the courts.
+As the second largest sheriff’s department in Washington State, the Pierce County Sheriff’s Department has 336 commissioned staff who serve a rural and urban landscape covering 1,806 square miles.
+Additionally, 302 corrections deputies maintain the safety of the community by supervising approximately 1,100 inmates in two facilities, as well as providing for the movement between the Pierce County Corrections Detention Center and the courts.

 Career Progression Program

-Our career progression program allows for pay increases for law enforcement personnel based on educational achievements and length of service.
+Our career progression program allows for additional pay increases for law enforcement personnel, based on educational achievements and length of service.